velodrome-finance/docs/pages/legal.md

 ## Usage risks

-The Website will not be responsible for any losses, damages or claims arising from events falling within the scope of events like, but not limited to: mistakes made by the user (e.g., payments sent to wrong addresses), software problems of the Website or any related software or service (e.g., malware or unsafe cryptographic libraries), technical failures (e.g., hardware wallets malfunction), security problems experienced by the user (e.g., unauthorized access to wallets), actions or inactions of third parties (eg. bankruptcy of service providers, information security attacks on service providers, and fraud conducted by third parties).
+The Website will not be responsible for any losses, damages, or claims arising from events falling within the scope of events like, but not limited to: mistakes made by the user (e.g., payments sent to wrong addresses), software problems of the Website or any related software or service (e.g., malware or unsafe cryptographic libraries), technical failures (e.g., hardware wallets malfunction), security problems experienced by the user (e.g., unauthorized access to wallets), actions or inactions of third parties (e.g., bankruptcy of service providers, information security attacks on service providers, and fraud conducted by third parties).